polarwinkel/mdTeXerPad/README.md

 ![Screenshot of mdTeXerPad](mdTeXerPad.png)

-On the left side you can type a mixture of MargDown with LaTeX-Formulas included.
+On the left side you can type a mixture of Markdown with LaTeX-Formulas included.

 You, as well as all other users on the site, will see the on-time rendering on the right.